 This tutorial assumes the most simplified network environment.
-Only one physical machine is used for all the different roles in the n-Tier Web architecture: Client PC, Web Server, Application Server, Database Server, and Developer PC.
+Only one physical machine is used for all the different roles in the n-Tier Web architecture: client PC, Web Server, application server, database server, and developer PC.

-Refer to the Appeon Installation Guide for specific system requirements.
+Refer to Installation Guide for .NET for specific system requirements.